zijguo/TSCI/README.md

 ```

 ## Examples
-This example shows the point estimators and confidence intervals for TSCI with random forest and basis approach.
-The instrumental variable has a linear violation form.
+We generate the data where the instrumental variable has a linear violation form.

 ``` r
 library(TSCI)